rust-lang/book/README.md

 In the generated SVG, remove the width and the height attributes from the `svg` element and set the `viewBox` attribute to `0.00 0.00 1000.00 1000.00` or other values that don't cut off the image.

+## Spellchecking

+To scan source file for spell errors, you can use `spellcheck.sh` script.
+It needs a dictionary of valid words, which is provided in `dictionary.txt`.
+If script produces a false positive (say, you used word `BTreeMap` which script considers invalid) you need to add this word to dictionary file (in any place in the file, but you can keep sorted order for consistency).